-Divider consists of thin oak slats connected by steel plates and rivets.
+The system consists of thin oak slats connected by steel plates and rivets.
 The addition of glass shelves creates a storage function in which the transparent, light-weight nature of the design is reinforced.
 The functional, elegant and industrial character of it is typical of the work of Studio Mieke Meijer.